wikimedia/pywikibot/tests/README.rst

 =====================

 **PYWIKIBOT_TEST_GUI**
-  Enable :mod:`tests.gui_tests`.
+  Enable :source:`tests/gui_tests`.
 Used for AppVeyor tests.
 GitHub actions would fail due to ``couldn't connect to display ":1.0"`` error.
 Set this environment variable to run this test locally::